VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 # Commands and CommandHandlers

+This section describes the role of commands and command handlers in a CQRS implementation and shows an outline of how they might be implemented in the C# language.

 ## Commands

-*Commands* are imperatives; they are requests for the system to perform a task or action.
+Commands are imperatives; they are requests for the system to perform a task or action.
 For example, "book two places on conference X" or "allocate speaker Y to room Z." Commands are usually processed just once, by a single recipient.

+Both the sender and the receiver of a Command should be in the same bounded context.
+You should not send a Command to another bounded context because you would be instructing that other bounded context, which has separate responsibilities in another consistency boundary, to perform some work for you.

 > I think that in MOST circumstances (if not all), the command should
 > succeed (and that makes the async story WAY easier and practical).
 You